Narrow Neck to Castle Head Lookout (Scenic Views)

 Views to the east from Castle Head

-On a clear day, you should be able to identify the Three Sisters and perhaps even the Kings Tableland plateau further east.
+On a clear day, you can spot the iconic Three Sisters and may even glimpse the Kings Tableland plateau further to the east.

 Trig Station

-Just before the track arrives at the final destination, the Castle Head Lookout, it passes an old trig station, which marks the highest point of the headland.
+Just before reaching the final destination, Castle Head Lookout, the track passes an old trig station that marks the highest point of the headland.

 Castle Head trig station